JensKanstrupLarsen/safeP4R/README.md

     64 bytes from 10.0.2.2: icmp_seq=3 ttl=62 time=3.27 ms
     ...

-### Simple IPv4 table update (Fig. 1)
+### Simple IPv4 table update (Fig. 1 in the companion paper)

-The example can be found in `$ROOT/safeP4R/src/main/scala/examples/forward_c1.scala` (with the erroneous, non-compiling code commented out) and can be run by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):
+The example can be found in `$ROOT/safeP4R/src/main/scala/examples/forward_c1.scala` (with the erroneous, non-compiling code commented out) and can be executed by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):

     sbt "runMain forward_c1"